Seagate/cortx-experiments/logrotation/README.md

     - will have configurations for log rotation.
     - will have a template log_path that should be updated during the startup phase.
     - if config has "_hourly_" as scheduled frequency then please refer the NOTE from entry point stage.

+## Python Logger
+  - Cortx utils has logger with RotatingFileHandler.
+  - It automatically rotates the logs as per file size and backup files count specified during object creation.
+  - example usecase is given at ./python/logger_with_rotation.py